6 Ways to Handle Feature Requests [+The Ideal Process]

 1. Allow upvoting

 Upvoting is essential for managing feature requests.
 It is a simple method to increase the quantitative data of a request by allowing users to agree with feature requests submitted by other users.
-In turn you get a very clear picture on what potential features your clients care about in a consolidated manner.
+In turn, you get a very clear picture of what potential features your clients care about in a consolidated manner.
 Make sure you offer feature voting as part of your feature request process.

 2. Make it easy for users to comment on each other’s requests

 Comments provide more context to a feature request and aid in the prioritization of the ideas.
 The easier it is for your users to comment on each other’s requests, the more qualitative data you will gain.
-This will generate a more complete picture of what the request may solve.
+This generates a more complete picture of what the request is trying to solve.

 3. Implement SSO